-- [1] Imputation method for retirement benefit estimates - In computing its retirement benefit obligation, the Company applies straight-line attribution as the method for imputing its retirement benefit estimates through the end of the fiscal year under review. - [2] Treatment method for actuarial differences and expenses related to prior service cost - Prior service cost is amortized on a straight-line basis over a period equaling the average remaining service period of employees (15 years) expected to receive pension benefits as of the fiscal year-end.
-Actuarial differences are amortized on a straight-line basis from the following fiscal year over a period equaling the average remaining service period of employees (15 years) expected to receive pension benefits as of the fiscal year-end. - 4.
-Other significant matters regarding basis of presentation of non-consolidated financial statements - (1) Accounting treatment of retirement benefits
+[1] Imputation method for retirement benefit estimates

+In calculating retirement benefit liability, the method for imputing the applicable period until the end of the fiscal year under review for the estimated retirement benefit is determined by the benefit calculation standard.

+[2] Treatment method for actuarial differences and expenses related to prior service cost

+Prior service cost is amortized on a straight-line basis over a period equaling the average remaining service period of employees (15 years) expected to receive pension benefits as of the fiscal year-end.
+Actuarial differences are amortized on a straight-line basis from the following fiscal year over a period equaling the average remaining service period of employees (15 years) expected to receive pension benefits as of the fiscal year-end.

+4. Other significant matters regarding basis of presentation of non-consolidated financial statements

+(1) Accounting treatment of retirement benefits